 This gadget list is definitely a dream collection for urban preppers out there.
-Just remember that survival plan in the woods is different from what could potentially happen in the urban areas.
+Just remember that a survival plan in the woods is different from what could potentially happen in the urban areas.

 What can you say about these urban survival gadgets?
 Share your thoughts in the comments section below!

-Editor’s Note – This post was originally published in January 2018 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published in January 2018, and has been updated for quality and relevancy.

 - Survival Food – Raising Rabbits for Meat | Plus Fur Project Ideas